 5. Written Instructions

-• Example: Teachers provide written instructions for assignments and tasks in addition to verbal directions so the student can refer back to them when needed to avoid confusion or forgetfulness.
-On psychological testing for ADHD accommodations, we may notice that the student has trouble with directions given out loud.
+• Example: Teachers provide written instructions for assignments and tasks in addition to verbal directions, so students can refer back to them when needed to avoid confusion or forgetfulness.
+In psychological testing, we may notice that the student has trouble following directions that are given out loud.

 6. Use of Assistive Technology